 Exploring the Extensions

 The retail market keeps evolving and offers dozens of third-party extensions to advance your platform.
 The most popular are lead generation, SEO, analytics, email marketing, product reviews, outreach tools, multilingual capabilities, and others.
-Shopify and WooCommerce bring a handful of various paid and free plugins and extensions.
+Each from Shopify vs WordPress bring a handful of various paid and free plugins and extensions.

 Shopify offers APIs and App Store so you can integrate third-party plugins or even create and integrate your own extension.
 The costs for paid apps vary and some of them even have a recurring subscription.